 Please contact the ODOB or go to their website if you have any queries about CPD: email@example.com or www.odob.health.nz

-All information about CPD for Dispensing Opticians is in the current CPD News: CPD News 72 November 2017
+Current information about CPD for Dispensing Opticians is in the August CPD News: CPD News 92 August 2019

 The title “Dispensing Optician” is protected by law and only registered practitioners are allowed to use this.
 If you are not registered as a Dispensing Optician, or if you are still studying, you are not allowed to use this title.

 You may not be aware that the term “optical dispenser” should also not be used by persons that are unregistered.
 Section 7 of the HPCA Act 2003 states: “A person may only use names, words, titles, initials, abbreviations or descriptions stating or implying that the person is a health practitioner of a particular kind if the person is registered, and is qualified to be registered, as a health practitioner of that kind”.

 The Ministry of Health’s view is that the title “optical dispenser” is so similar to the title “Dispensing Optician” that there is a real risk of consumers being misled.